kwirk/yidashcam/README.rst

                 local_file.write(data)

-Also included is three applications:
+Also included is four applications:

+* ``python -m yidashcam config`` displays the current dashcam settings and allows changing of these settings.
-* ``python -m yidashcam stream`` puts the dash camera in a mode to allow live streaming from the dash camera.
+* ``python -m yidashcam stream`` puts the dashcam in a mode to allow live streaming from the dash camera.
-* ``python -m yidashcam snapshot`` takes a photo with the dashcam and saves it in current directory.
+* ``python -m yidashcam snapshot`` takes a photo with the dashcam and saves it in current directory or specified file.
 * ``python -m webapp`` hosts a local web app to allow browsing of dash camera's stored video (requires Flask_).